Lightweight Session-Key Rekeying Framework for Secure IoT-Edge Communication: Conclusion and Future Work

 A full implementation was realized on an ESP32–Raspberry~Pi~5 testbed communicating through a Dockerized MQTT broker.
 Across more than 6{,}500 encrypted packets per configuration, DSEKP achieved nearly identical throughput to static PSK while introducing only modest overhead ($\approx$27\,\% increase in mean latency and $\approx$10\,\% growth in payload size).
 Multi-session trials demonstrated 100\,\% successful re-initializations and a packet-delivery ratio above 99.8\,\%, confirming that dynamic symmetric keying can be efficiently deployed on constrained hardware with negligible performance penalty.

-The proposed protocol effectively bridges the gap between PSK simplicity and TLS-grade confidentiality, providing a deployable and scalable security solution for IoT–Edge communication.
+The proposed protocol effectively bridges the gap between PSK simplicity and lightweight key agility and per-session isolation without public-key operations, providing a deployable and scalable security solution for IoT–Edge communication.
 Its stateless, symmetric design supports seamless scaling to thousands of devices while maintaining strong per-session cryptographic isolation.
 In doing so, DSEKP establishes a practical foundation for trust-based and distributed edge security architectures in next-generation networks.